Creating a cosy living room the whole family can enjoy

 Make it wipeable

-We used paint that is wipeable – perfect because Arlo often leaves chocolate handprints around the place!
+We used paint that is wipeable – perfect because Arlo often leaves chocolate hand prints around the place!
 We also purchased a sofa with Aquaclean material which can be wiped down simply with water – and it really does work.
-Alternatively, leather or PVC is pretty hardwearing.
+Alternatively, leather is pretty hard-wearing.
+Family life – it’s all glamour.

 For the flooring, if it’s an option, opt for hardwood or tile flooring as this is far easier to keep clean.
 If you’re not sure about this making your living room too cold, perhaps you could consider looking at large wool rugs for giving the space a cosier look and feel.
 We have no carpet in our general living space and so the lounge has a large rug to keep the cosy feel.